antimof/UxPlay/README.md

 registration also eventually becomes unavailable for new connections.)
 The timer only starts once a Client has first made a mirror connection and then has disconnected with "Stop Mirrroring".
-_This option should **not** be used if the display window is an OpenGL window on MacOS, as such an  OpenGL window created by GStreamer does not terminate correctly (it causes a segfault) if it is still open when the  GStreamer pipeline is closed._
+_This option should **not** be used if the display window is an OpenGL window on macOS, as such an  OpenGL window created by GStreamer does not terminate correctly (it causes a segfault) if it is still open when the  GStreamer pipeline is closed._

 # ChangeLog
-1.35  2021-09-10   now uses a GLib MainLoop, and builds on MacOS (tested on Intel Mac, 10.15 ).
+1.35  2021-09-10   now uses a GLib MainLoop, and builds on macOS (tested on Intel Mac, 10.15 ).
                    New option  -t _timeout_ for relaunching server if no connections were active in previous _timeout_ seconds (to renew Bonjour registration).